frelikh/Kappa/Python/readme.txt

 3. Now, make a list of the .fits files and call that list_of_fits.txt ls *.fits > list_of_fits.txt
-4. Now you can run kappa_vals.py to make a bunch of KappasByCenter In the KappasByCenter folder, the text files are numbered as follows: kappasij_mn.txt, where: i - column number on 4x4 degree field, going from left to right, 0 to 3
+4. Now you can run kappa_vals.py to make a bunch of KappasByCenter

+   -> make sure to change indir, depending on which plane number you're doing In the KappasByCenter folder, the text files are numbered as follows: kappasij_mn.txt, where:
+      i - column number on 4x4 degree field, going from left to right, 0 to 3